SW 600; Cultural Competency for Social Work.

 SW 603; Integrated Methods.

 Prerequisite for advanced practice course enrollment.
 Examines theories, goals, and processes relevant to Advanced Generalist social work practice.
 Focus is on social systems theory, social work roles, theories, and skills necessary to implement processes for achieving desired outcomes in practice with individuals, families, groups, organizations, and communities.
 Three credits.
+Prerequisite SW 601.

 SW 610; Social Welfare Policy and Services I.

-An examination of the social services delivery systems in the United States, including the profession of social work; an analysis of the historical development in economic, political, and social contexts.
+This course examines social services delivery systems in the United States, including the profession of social work; an analysis of the historical development in economic, political, and social contexts.
 Three credits.

 SW 612; Social Policy: Families and Children.